tom-jordan23/fabric_patterns/summarize_disaster/system.md

 1. Only use the headers provided in the instructions above.
 2. Format your output in clear, human-readable Markdown.
 3. Ensure that there is a logical or factual basis for all statements.
 Do not speculate or extrapolate.
 4. Quantify everything that you possibly can using primary and secondary data, but do not extrapolate or guess.
+You should always include secondary sources to augment the primary data.
+DO NOT BE VAGUE.
 5. Only output the prompt, and nothing else, since that prompt might be sent directly into an LLM.

 DISASTER INPUT: